Guide To Pixel Mapping

 Mapping a screen image onto a surface with a wide pitch, the image ends up stretched all over.
 Digital media usually has a 1:1 pixel pitch ( the horizontal pitch is the same as the vertical).
 If your fixtures were 300mm apart sideways but 1m up/down from each other, the resulting image is stretched and squashed all over the place.
 Distortion of media might be a nice effect but only if you intended it to happen.

 Some mapping layouts consist of a number of different “bits” of surface, spread apart from each other across stage.
 Getting an entire image to work across all the surfaces requires the actual positions of each piece being entered into the pixel mapper.
 Getting the heights and offsets correct, in the mapper as well as in the rig, can be time consuming.
 The final effect is worth it.
+An example of huge scale mapping was seen by millions around the world during the London 2012 Olympic Opening Ceremony:

 Content for Pixel Mapping

 The suitability of content for pixel mapping depends on the arrays they will be replayed on.
 A really low resolution grid like our 9 PARs isn’t going to look much with an XGA full colour image across it.
 Although it is not always necessary to create media content at exactly the right resolution, understanding how the images will actually look is important.
 Great effects can be created with a low resolution array and some carefully chosen higher res media but think of the result of 16 million colours on those 9 PAR Cans.
 A bit of a dimmy, flashy mess.
-I don’t recommend trying to get those colours using scrollers – heh, heh!

 Pixel Mapping on the cheap

 We bet that you want ways to experiment with pixel mapping without going the expense of full on media servers or Grand MA’s.
-Quite a few cheap lighting control software has some form of pixel mapping function including the OSL favourite – Cham Sys MagicQ PC (some tutorials on pixel mapping the Cham Sys are in the pipeline).
+Quite a few cheap lighting control software has some form of pixel mapping function including the OSL favourite – Cham Sys MagicQ PC .
 The onboard array control on the Cham Sys is similar in nature to the system on the Grand MA – creation of grids, applying fixtures and mapping images, text and other effects to them.
-The MagicQ also has the facility to preview the resulting output in a window, so you can see the result.

 Previewing your pixel mapping is ideal when you are looking for a cheap solution to experiment with this kind of digital lighting.
 Even if with some free pixel mapping software, the chances of being able to set up a vast array of real RGB LEDs to work with are slim.
-Even getting hold of 9 working PAR cans is a struggle in some places
+Even getting hold of 9 working PAR cans is a struggle in some places ;-)

-What cheap pixel mapping options are there?
+What other cheap pixel mapping options are there?

 “.Matrix is stable in my experience, and none of my users have reported any problems with it.